 Whether you have an entire day with your buddies or just a few hours in a busy wedding weekend, Savannah makes an ideal backdrop for bachelor party bonding.
 From low-key fishing trips to rousing nights on River Street, here are some uniquely Savannah ways to raise one last glass to the single life.

-If you’ve got a whole day with your boys, start early with a round of golf at the Westin Savannah Harbor Golf Resort & Spa, boasting an 18-hole Troon course that plays host to the Liberty Mutual Legends of Golf.
+If you’ve got a whole day with your boys, start early with a round of golf at the Westin Savannah Harbor Golf Resort & Spa, boasting an 18-hole Troon course.
 It’s located a five-minute ferry ride across the Savannah River from the historic riverfront.

 Rather wrestle with big fish than hit the links?
 Spend a day on the water with one of Savannah’s many fishing charters.
 Brown’s Reel ’Em N, Captain David Newlin Fishing Charters and Miss Judy Charters are just a few that offer both deep-sea and inshore excursions, hunting mackerel, mahi mahi, redfish and more.

 On your way back into town, swing by BowTie Barbecue for some award-winning pulled pork, or try the local-favorite burgers at Green Truck Pub.
 Quench your thirst with a locally brewed craft beer at Service Brewing Co. or an English pint at Churchill’s Pub on Bay Street.
 Clad in rich leather and mahogany, Churchill’s also has a downstairs wine cellar that can be reserved for private parties.

 Just a few blocks away on River Street, Exotic Cigars & Gifts is a must-visit for cigar aficionados.
 Wander the humidors and peruse hundreds of stogies from the Dominican Republic, Nicaragua and more.